iotexproject/halogrants/oep-proposals/open-proposal-mapnetwork.md

 # Project Description
-MAP is a decentralized IoTeX-based metaverse account protocol that provides infrastructure services such as domain name resolution and identity accounts for the metaverse ecosystem.
+MAP.Network(Metaverse Account Protocol) is a decentralized IoTeX-based metaverse account protocol that provides infrastructure services such as domain name resolution and identity accounts for the metaverse ecosystem.
 It borrows from ENS, with extensions and improvements.

 ## Application：
 - Domain name service for Dapp